-The employees of the Facility are eligible to participate in the Insurance Company Supported Organizations 401(k) Savings Plan, a defined contribution plan.
-The plan was administered by the Prudential Retirement Insurance and Annuity Company through September 23, 2021.
-Voya Institutional Trust Company became the current administrator on September 24, 2021.
+The employees of the Association are eligible to participate in the Insurance Company Supported Organizations 401(k) Savings Plan, a defined contribution plan.
+The plan is administered by Voya Financial.
 Participation in the plan is voluntary.
 Employees are vested in employer contributions upon participation.
-Employees could contribute 1% to 75% of their annual compensation for the period January 1, 2021 through September 23, 2021.
-Employees could contribute 1% to 100% of their annual compensation on a pre-tax basis for the period September 24, 2021 through December 31, 2021 and for the period January 1, 2022 through December 31, 2022.
-Employees could contribute 1% to 75% of their annual compensation on an after-tax basis for the period September 24, 2021 through December 31, 2021 and for the period January 1, 2022 through December 31, 2022.
-Employee contributions are not to exceed the maximum amount allowed by the Internal Revenue Service each plan year.
-The Facility matched employee contributions up to a maximum of 6% of an employee's annual compensation.
-Contributions by the Association amounted to \$2,408 and \$2,671 in 2022 and 2021, respectively.
+Employees can contribute up to 100% of their annual compensation subject to the maximum dollar amounts set each year by Federal Law.
+The Association matched employee contributions up to a maximum of 6% of an employee's annual compensation.
+Contributions by the Association amounted to \$2,228 and \$2,408 in 2023 and 2022, respectively.
 Contributions are net of amounts allocated to the Insurance Placement Facility of Delaware and the Insurance Placement Facility of Pennsylvania.